7th CIMIC Regiment (Italy): Recent times

 In 1997, following the operations in the Balkans, NATO decided to create civil-military cooperation units.
 Consequently, on 1 January 2002, the Italian Army formed the CIMIC Group South in Motta di Livenza.
 Besides the Italian Armed Forces also the Hellenic Armed Forces, Hungarian Defence Forces, and Portuguese Armed Forces contributed personnel for the new unit.
 After becoming operational, the CIMIC Group South was assigned to NATO's Supreme Allied Commander Europe.
 In 2006, the Romanian Armed Forces became a contributing partner to the CIMIC Group South, which in 2009 was renamed "Multinational CIMIC Group".
 In 2014, the Slovenian Armed Forces became a contributing partner of the group.

 On 23 January 2024, the flag and traditions of the 7th Engineer Regiment were assigned to the Multinational CIMIC Group, which upon receiving the flag was renamed 7th CIMIC Regiment.
 The regiment is assigned to the Tactical Intelligence Brigade and part of the NATO Response Force.

+On 12 December 2025, the reformed regiment was awarded the Silver Medal of Army Valor for the many deployments of the preceding Multinational CIMIC Group in foreign operations between 2003 and 2025.